Assistant Professor of Psychology

 Erin C. Dupuis Ph.D., joined the Psychology faculty at Loyola University New Orleans in August 2008.
 Dr. Dupuis believes that students should be engaged and actively involved in their learning.
 Her courses (listed below) often involve an engagement assignment, such as service learning.
 Her students have volunteered for organizations such as the Hope Lodge, Hagar's House, Anna's Art for Kids, Animal Rescue League, Habitat for Humanity, and the St. Bernard Rebuild Project.
 In 2012, she received the University Senate Award for Community Service.
 In 2012, she received the Loyola University Senate Community Service Award and in 2010, she received the Humanities and Natural Sciences Excellence in Community Service Award.

-Dr. Dupuis is also the advisor for the American Red Cross Club of Loyola University New Orleans.
-She is also the Director of the Ozanam Inn computer literacy lab.
+Dr. Dupuis is also the Director of the Ozanam Inn computer literacy lab.